JimmyKChoi/Variant-Sex-Chromosome-Systems-Bioclimatic-Variables/README.md

 Other tangentially related stuff includes ancestral state reconstruction, etc.

-**updated herpestidae stuff.Rmd** - Original (and most complete) script for this project, analyses of species in family Herpestidae with variant sex chromosome systems, plus data visualizations
+**updated herpestidae stuff.Rmd** - Original script for this project, analyses of species in family Herpestidae with variant sex chromosome systems, plus data visualizations

 **batproject.Rmd** - Analyses of species in family Phyllostomidae with variant sex chromosome system